 Why I Chose to Go through Fellowship Training

-What does it mean to be a fellowship trained surgeon?
+What does it mean to be a fellowship-trained surgeon?

 Dr. Keith Fehring, OrthoCarolina Hip and Knee

-Fellowship training is an additional year of training which a surgeon chooses to pursue in a specialized area of orthopedics.
+Fellowship training is an additional year of training that a surgeon chooses to pursue in a specialized area of orthopedics.
 I personally chose to do an extra year of training after orthopedic residency to specialize in performing hip and knee replacements.
 For one year at the Mayo Clinic, I did an extra year of training to receive more specialized training in first-time hip and knee replacements, as well as re-do hip and knee replacements, or revisions.
 Going through fellowship training was very important to me in becoming a surgeon.
-Being fellowship trained allows a surgeon to be able to train in a setting with more complex cases and broaden their knowledge in a more specific area of orthopedics.
+Being fellowship-trained allows a surgeon to be able to train in a setting with more complex cases and broaden their knowledge in a more specific area of orthopedics.

 Becoming Fellowship Trained

 Orthopedic residency is a five-year program.
-We do rotations in various specialties in order to acquire general orthopedic knowledge and skill sets in each specialty of orthopedics: hip and knee, spine, sports medicine, foot and ankle, hand, shoulder and elbow and pediatric orthopedics.
+We do rotations in various specialties in order to acquire general orthopedic knowledge and skillsets in each specialty of orthopedics: hip and knee, spine, sports medicine, foot and ankle, hand, shoulder and elbow and pediatric orthopedics.
 Nowadays, most orthopedic surgeons graduating from orthopedic residencies are choosing to do an extra year of fellowship in order to train in the specific specialty in which they desire to practice.